Mutahar-Majid/autocomplete-search/README.md

  - **Reliability**: Uses a custom hook to handle Loading, Error and Success use cases of api response
  - **Performance**: Uses virtualized List using 'react-window' package to render upto 5 results visible in the viewport.
 The remaining can be accessed via scroll.
  - **Scalibility**: Uses pagination to limit the total number of book cards that can be added to a screen to 8 per page.
+ - **Rate Limiting**: Uses debounce on the keystrokes to prevent api call on every keystroke and reduce overall network usage.

 ## Additions:
  - For better UX, limits the length of summary to be shown in a card.
 To view the entire summary, user can click on view more button to display the entire summary in a modal.